Chapter 1 - Aster

 Aster sighed, turning his eyes from their lazy skyward vigil to the clearing below the outcropping they were perched atop.
 This was one of their favorite places to post for their hunts.
 It offered a passable vantage over the dense forest of their valley, while being close enough to one of the tributary creeks to still hear it burbling gently through leaves that danced softly on the breeze.

-He found himself drawn to one particular spot of denser forest.
-A brief shudder of leaves eager to betray their guest told him he had spotted their quarry.
+He found himself drawn to one particular spot of dense forest.
+A brief shudder of leaves eager to betray their guest told him he spotted their quarry.
 “There!
 Looks like our hunt won’t take all day this time.”

 Sighing, Phaea complained, “You always do that.
 You get to just doze off and not actually keep focused on the hunt.
 Then, at the perfect god’s torn moment, you just suddenly look at the right place.
 If I had that luck of yours…”

-As they descended from their vantage point and got into range, each readying an arrow, Aster assessed their prey more closely.
-Heat blurred air obscured intelligent eyes, and it looked around with curiosity beyond that of a common beast.
+Aster made sure his spear was strapped firmly to his pack and slipped the bag on, carefully and quietly following Phaea from their vantage point to get into range.
+At her signal, he readied an arrow.
+Aster assessed their prey more closely; heat blurred air obscured intelligent eyes, and it looked around with curiosity beyond that of a common beast.
 It also, importantly, was breathing fire through its nostrils and had antlers that ended in tips that burned red hot, as if they’d been freshly pressed into shape in the heat of a forge.

-Steam rose from the ground around the beast, and even just looking at it made Aster feel sweat beading on his forehead.
+Steam rose from the ground around the beast, and looking at it dampened Aster’s forehead with beading sweat.
 Though, that may have been from nerves as much as anything else.
-This one was definitely at the Awakened stage.
-They tried to only hunt Attuned animals, but lately they were increasingly hard to find.
+It was definitely at the Awakened stage.
+Aster and his sister tried to only hunt Attuned animals, but lately they were increasingly hard to find.

-According to elders, wildlife like this were extremely rare in the Gilded Era.
-Something about the Fall had caused nearly all the animals of Galae to grow and develop size, strength and even abilities.
-Thankfully, this one was still young so it probably couldn’t shoot fire like the ones from legend.
+According to elders, wild animals classified as Attuned or even Awakened were extremely rare back in the Gilded Era.
+Something about the Fall had caused nearly all the animals of Galae to grow and develop size, strength, and unnatural abilities.
+Thankfully, the beast before them was still young so it probably couldn’t project pillars of fire like the one from his father’s bedtime stories.
+Probably.

-Aster took a deep breath of air that smelled of a day’s old campfire while eyeing the beast that looked like it could have walked out of one of his father’s old bedtime stories.
-His heart beat in his chest like ceremonial drums of the village Wardens, and he found himself hoping the Flamestag wouldn’t hear it as well.
+Aster took a deep breath that smelled of a day’s old campfire while eyeing the beast that looked like it could have walked straight out of legend.
+His heart beat in his chest like the ceremonial drums of the village Wardens, and he found himself hoping the Flamestag wouldn’t hear it as well.
 At Phaea’s gesture, he nocked an arrow and pulled the string taut.
-The sound of the sinew stretching tickled his ears as he took aim.
+The sound of the sinew stretching tickled his ears as he aimed.

 As they both released a deep breath, they also released their arrows in near perfect synchrony.
-As Phaea’s arrow pierced deep into the lungs of the beast, Aster’s took it in the throat.
+Phaea’s arrow pierced deep into the lungs of the beast, Aster’s punched into its throat.

 The flamestag gave a surprised bellow accompanied by a burst of flame that set the nearby bushes alight.
 Turning towards them, its eyes glimmered with a fiery fury.
 It charged.

-“Forsake us, this is going to be another rough one,” Phaea exclaimed, as they both dove into action.
+“Forsake us, this is going to be another rough one,” Phaea exclaimed, as broke off into action.

-Running to the left and fully in the open, Phaea quickly loosed two more arrows mid stride as the flamestag focused fully on her.
-One caught it in the flank, but it managed to jump out of the path of the second.
-Even at a distance of nearly twenty five paces, the oppressive heat surrounding the beast dropped beads of sweat into Aster’s eyes.
+Running to the left and in the open, Phaea quickly loosed two more arrows mid stride as the flamestag focused its blazing eyes on her.
+One caught it in the flank, but it jumped out of the path of the second.
+At a distance of nearly twenty five paces, the oppressive heat surrounding the beast dropped heavy beads of sweat into Aster’s eyes.
 He began digging through his sack frantically as the forest around him fell into a dangerous silence.

 “Any day now!”
-Phaea called out to him as the flamestag lowered its blistering crimson horns to her.
+Phaea called out to him as the flamestag lowered its blistering crimson antlers to her.

 “Got it!”
 Aster shouted, heart racing as he nearly fumbled pulling out a flask of swirling blue liquid.
 He really hoped this would work.
-He grabbed the spear he’d brought and ran at the stag, gripping the flask as he approached.
+He grabbed his spear and ran at the stag, gripping the flask with desperate fervor as he approached.

-It seemed to sense him, however, and just before leaping into a charge straight at Phaea, it pranced to one side, reared its head back towards Aster, and released a spiraling jet of flame.
-Aster dove to one side, oppressive heat licking greedily at skin just out reach, and hurled the flask towards the flamestag.
+It seemed to sense him, however, and before leaping into a charge straight at Phaea, it crashed to one side, reared its head back towards Aster, and released a spiraling jet of flame.
+Aster dove, oppressive heat licking greedily at skin just out reach, and hurled the flask towards the flamestag.

 For a precious and perilous moment, Aster felt as if time slowed as he tracked the flight of the bottled concoction.
-Aster was pulled back to reality when, moments before the flamestag was able to release another blast of fire, Phaea’s next arrow exploded the flask in a shower of glass and gleaming blue liquid imbued with the essence of elemental water.
+Aster was pulled back to reality when, moments before the flamestag released another blast of fire, Phaea’s next arrow exploded the flask in a shower of glass and gleaming blue liquid imbued with the essence of elemental water.

-The flamestag roared, but as it turned to cover Phaea in an inferno, only a mournful bellow escaped its snout.
+The flamestag roared, but as it turned to Phaea with a stance promising another furious inferno, only a mournful bellow escaped its snout.

 "Now!"
 Phaea ordered.
-She dropped her bow and drew her shortsword while Aster lowered his spear and ran straight at the now frightened animal.
+She dropped her bow and drew her shortsword.

 The once blazing heat emanating from the beast vanished as if blown away on a cool breeze, and Aster didn’t miss the moment to engage.
-As Aster’s spear sank into its side, Phaea dodged a sweep of its horns and opened a massive gash in its throat.
-With a final defeated huff of steaming breath, their quarry collapsed as they approached to reap their harvest.
+As Aster’s spear sank into its flank, Phaea dodged a sweep of its antlers and opened a massive gash in its throat.
+With a final defeated huff of steaming breath, their quarry collapsed.
+Hot blood soaked into greedy ground.
+Aster rested his forehead against the spear sprouting from the beasts side as Phaea knelt to reap their harvest.

-Through panting breath, Aster said, “We should probably expect this to only get harder and harder.
+Aster panted heavily.
+“We should probably expect this to only get harder and harder.
 It feels like every season now these beasts grow in strength.”
-As he sank his knife into the monster’s hide, Aster’s weariness only grew while he continued to think about the trials they’d yet face while hunting, “Maybe as the alchemists continue making these essence vials they’ll get better and more affordable?
-These Attuned beasts may be a valuable kill, but if we can’t keep up with them…”
+Crouching to join Phaea, he sank his knife into the monster’s hide, Aster’s weariness only grew while he thought about the trials they’d yet face while hunting.
+“Maybe as the alchemists continue making these essence vials they’ll get better and more affordable?
+These Awakened beasts may be a valuable kill, but if we can’t keep up with them…”

 Aster scoffed and blew off the idea with a gesture of his hand.
-Thalysios was one of a few strangers to find their way to Karipos after being displaced by the violent storming of chaos.
-Aster had heard all sorts of wild claims from these outsiders, and none had ever been able to actually prove one.
+Thalysios was one of the few strangers to find their way to Karipos after being displaced by the violent storming of Chaos.
+Aster often eagerly listened to their tales over bowls of wine, but had learned that such stories often had some rotten grain in the bundle.

-“I’ll believe that when I see it myself.
+“I’ll believe that when I see it.
 Until then, we need to figure out how we’re going to keep contributing to the village.
 We’re lucky to have survived that, and that’s the fourth close call we’ve had this month.
 I don’t think we can keep this up,” Aster replied.

 Frowning, Phaea let Aster’s words sit on a tense silence.